casualwriter/powerpage/README.md

 ### Features

 Powerpage is a ready-make Electron-like solution.
 No install, no compile, no packing.
 Just open editor to start coding.

 * Portable solution.
 No installation
 * Single execute file.
 No deployment.
-* No dependance, pure js/html/css
+* No dependence, pure html/javascript/css
 * Code-and-Play instantly
-* Make use of all javascript library (which support IE11)
+* Make use of javascript library (which support IE11)
 * Command Line for multiple purpose (e.g. save url page, generate PDF)
 * Work with Powerbuilder (e.g. call powerbuilder window/function/datawindow)